anushreebhat2001/pico-llm/core_tasks.md

 # Optional Tasks

-# QOwn Dataset -
+# Q1.
+Own Dataset -

 We used a custom subset of 30,000 lines from the hugging face Wikipedia corpus dataset as our training data to study model behavior on long-form, factual text beyond TinyStories enabling the model to learn from longer, information-rich sentences and diverse real-world topics.

 ![TinyStories sanity plot](pico-llm/trained_outputs/outputs_wiki_final/outputs_wiki_final.png)

-# Overfitting vs Underfitting
+# Q2.
+Overfitting vs Underfitting
 ### Configuration -

 - tinystories_weight : 1.0